We independently research, test, and recommend the best products; you can learn more about our review process here.

 Though we want them, most kayak and ice anglers don’t need all the features that tournament boat anglers need.
 We’re also constrained on space, so having a compact, portable, and simple-to-operate fish finder is essential.

 The PiranhaMAX 4 fish finders are simple to operate because they have a limited number of features.
-However, the PiranhaMAX 4 DI has Down Imagaing and is the one I suggest for beginners and kayak anglers.
+However, the PiranhaMAX 4 DI has Down Imagaing and is the one I suggest as the best fish finder for kayaks.

 The DI stands for “down imaging” and is rare to find with entry-level fish finders.